 Boutonniere & Corsage Tutorials

-- You can make bouts and corsages on day 1 or 2 if you store them in a hydration chamber.
-Or you can wait until day 3 if you want to use all the baby scraps you've saved throughout.
-Still use a hydration chamber!
+- You can make bouts and corsages on day 1 or 2 of receiving your flowers!
+Be sure to store them in a hydration chamber.

 - Bouts work best on suit jackets, suspenders, and vests.
-If they are wearing plain dress shirts the shirt will not support the weight.
-Best to skip bouts all together.
-Saggy bouts are not cute!
+If the groomsmen are wearing plain dress shirts, the shirt may not provide enough support for the boutonniere's weight.
+It's best to skip bouts altogether in this case—saggy bouts are not cute!

 - Don't be afraid to mix and match.
 Use any of your leftover scraps even if you don't have one of each bloom for each bout.
 If you have a colorful design you can use different colors for each groomsman to incorportate as many of the bouquet flowers as possible.